rossinthecloud/rossinthecloud.github.io/_posts/2020-06-13-AzureFunctionWebRedirect.md

 ---
 layout: post
-tags: [azure,azure functions,100daysofcloud]
+tags: [azure,azure functions]
-title: Azure Functions - Serverless and Codeless Website Redirection [100DaysOfCloud Day 3/100]
+title: Azure Functions - Serverless and Codeless Website Redirection
 excerpt_separator: <!--more-->
 ---
 I recently changed this blog to rossinthecloud.com from rossmc.co.uk/rossmc.net to have achieve more consistency across my blog and other social media platforms.
 After this change I wanted to redirect any traffic to the root of my old domains to this one.